 Once that information is acquired through reputable sources, it should be protected with visibility limited to select staff.
 The level of intrusiveness of the background screening should be scaled according to the position’s risk within the company.

-For example, an extensive background search would be conducted for someone being considered for a visible executive position while one who is in a temporary clerical position may be asked to submit a basic background screening.
+For example, an extensive background check would be conducted for someone being considered for a visible executive position while one who is in a temporary clerical position may be asked to submit a basic background screening.

 Extensive background screenings should be conducted for anyone who works with children, who has access to living quarters, or who works in finance or banking.